-My reasoning is that Twenty Fifteen will support every properly coded plugin, including the likes of WooCommerce, bbPress and BuddyPress, which means I can set everything up as it would be on the final site.
+My reasoning is that Twenty Seventeen (or any of the default WordPress themes, such as Twenty Sixteen, etc) will support every properly coded plugin, including the likes of WooCommerce, bbPress and BuddyPress, which means I can set everything up as it would be on the final site.
 It won't look great, but it will give me valuable information on what's missing and what I need to do to fix that.
 I recommend either using this method, or working with a free theme that's similar to what you want.

-The goal is to add some content and set everything up in the admin as you would for the final site.
-This will give you a good base on which to try out different themes.
+The goal is to add some content and set everything up in the admin as you would for the final site, as this will give you a good base on which to try out different themes.

 The first question you need to ask yourself is: Do I want a free theme or a paid theme?
 I'd almost always advise a high-quality paid theme.
-While there are some exceptions, most site owners want to make money (i.e. their site is a business), so a premium theme with good support is what you should be after in order to give yourself the best possible platform from which to display your content.
+While there are some exceptions, most site owners want to make money (i.e., their site is a business), and a premium theme with good support will give the best possible platform on which to display your content.

 This will set you back anywhere between $55 and $200.
 I advise not being too conservative with your funds; if a theme costs $200 but is a perfect fit, it's well worth the investment.
-The more important question is: How do I decide if it is indeed a good fit?
+The more important question is: How do you decide if it's indeed a good fit?
 To answer that, I tend to use a combination of the following: